londek/reactea/README.md

 - easier to code
 - all of that without code duplication

-The extreme performance is not main goal of this package, because either way Bubbletea\
+Extreme performance is not main goal of this package, however it should not be that far off actual Bubbletea which is already blazing fast.
-refresh rate is only 60hz and 50 allocations in entire **runtime** won't really hurt anyone.\
 Most info is currently in source code so I suggest checking it out

-Always return `reactea.Destroy` instead of `tea.Quit` in order to follow our convention
+Always return `reactea.Destroy` instead of `tea.Quit` in order to follow our convention (that way Destroy() will be called on your components)

 As of now Go doesn't support type aliases for generics, so `Renderer[TProps]` has to be explicitly casted.